 For instance, you can take a mutual fund as a basket of investments.
 When you purchase a share of that mutual fund, you are buying one share of this basket and hence has an ownership in the all the investments in one such basket.

-Major Types of Mutual Funds:
+Major Types of Mutual Funds

-Benefits of Mutual funds:
+Benefits of Mutual funds

 There are a couple of benefits in investing in a mutual fund.

-For example, if there is an investor who wants to invest in stocks but has no time to analyze and create portfolio.
+For example, if there is an investor who wants to invest in stocks but has no time to analyze and create a portfolio.
 Then he can be benefited from the mutual fund.
-This investor just have to buy a mutual fund and hence, in a single purchase he gets an investment similar to purchasing the entire portfolio of stocks.
+This investor just has to buy a mutual fund and hence, in a single purchase he gets an investment similar to purchasing the entire portfolio of stocks.

-A mutual fund has a number of securities like stocks, bonds, fixed etc already in it’s portfolio.
+- A simple way to make a diversified investment: A mutual fund has a number of securities like stocks, bonds, fixed etc already in its portfolio.
 Therefore, buying a mutual fund is a simple way to make a diversified investment.
 Further, diversification also reduces risk which is an added benefit of buying a mutual fund.

-The Fund manager or managers actively manage a mutual fund.
+- Managed by a financial professional: The Fund manager or managers actively manage a mutual fund.
 They try to give the maximum returns to the investors using their professional expertise.
-Hence, those investors who don’t have time to invest by their own, can get benefits from the expertise of these fund managers.
+Hence, those investors who don’t have time to invest by their own can get benefits from the expertise of these fund managers.

-This is one of the greatest advantage of buying a mutual fund.
-There are variety of mutual funds available to invest like equity fund (Index funds, growth funds, etc.), fixed income funds, income tax saver funds, balanced funds etc. An investor can easily select the best one which suits his strategy.
+- Allow investors to participate in a wide variety of investments: This is one of the greatest advantages of buying a mutual fund.
+There are a variety of mutual funds available to invest in equity fund (Index funds, growth funds, etc.), fixed income funds, income tax saver funds, balanced funds etc. An investor can easily select the best one which suits his strategy.

 Which mutual fund to buy?

 After understanding the benefits of a mutual fund, the next question is which mutual fund to buy?
 There is a variety of mutual funds available in the market which you can find online.

-Disadvantages of Mutual Funds:
+Disadvantages of Mutual Funds

 Here are the few disadvantages of buying a mutual fund:

-How to make money by mutual fund?
+How to make money by the mutual fund?

 There are basically two ways to make money by a mutual fund –

 - Appreciation: When the mutual fund appreciates i.e. when the fund grows in value.
-You can sell the mutual fund at the appreciated value and get good return on your investment.
+You can sell the mutual fund at the appreciated value and get a good return on your investment.